Central chimpanzee: HIV

 Two types of human immunodeficiency virus (HIV) infect humans: HIV-1 and HIV-2.
 HIV-1 is the more virulent and easily transmitted, and is the source of the majority of HIV infections throughout the world; HIV-2 is largely confined to West Africa.
 Both types originated in West and Central Africa.
 HIV-1 has evolved from a simian immunodeficiency virus (SIVcpz) found in the central chimpanzee.
-Kinshasa, in the Democratic Republic of Congo, has the greatest genetic diversity of HIV-1 so far discovered, suggesting that the virus has been there longer than anywhere else.
+Kinshasa, in the Democratic Republic of the Congo, has the greatest genetic diversity of HIV-1 so far discovered, suggesting that the virus has been there longer than anywhere else.
 HIV-2 crossed species from a different strain of SIV, found in the sooty mangabey, monkeys in Guinea-Bissau.